lm2612/WaveNet_UQ/README.md

 ### 4d.
 Run MiMA with NNs online
 Now, we can run MiMA with the NNs.
 We need to copy our torchscript models for both zonal and meridional components into the directory where we will run MiMA.
 You can find my scripts for setting up the directories and running MiMA in `mima_scripts/`, however, this will be dependent on architecture and directory names.
 We run one 20-year MiMA simulation for each NN ensemble member.
 Each of these should be initialized from the same point, such as the end of the validation dataset.
 Be sure to output winds (`ucomp` and `vcomp`) and gravity wave drag (`gwfu_cgwd` and `gwfv_cgwd`) in the `diag_table` file.
+If you checkout my branch from step 4b, you will find these diagnostics in `input/diag_table` and the relevant restart files in `input/RESTART`.
 I save output daily to files named `atmos_daily_45.nc`, `atmos_daily_46.nc`, ... `atmos_daily_65.nc`.
-You can also find these files for all ensemble members in the zenodo repository.
+You can also find these files for all ensemble members in the SDR repository.
 With a 30 member ensemble and 20 years of simulation data for each member, we can examine statistics of the circulation.

-## 5. Test online
+## 5. Analyze online results
 We cannot compare online simulations to the AD99 simulations directly, because the simulations diverge with time.
 But we can plot gravity wave drag and wind distributions using the original AD99 simulation, the offline results from step 3 and the online results from step 4.
 ```
 python analysis/plot_distributions.py